hackur/Sign-in-with-Blockstack-react/README.md

 ## Use

 There are two components in this library: `SignInBlockstackButton` and `SignInBlockstackLiteButton`. `SignInBlockstackButton` has the blockstack sign in and sign out functions written.
-These functions are passed into `SignInBlockstackLiteButton` and `SignInBlockstackButton` uses `SignInBlockstackLiteButton`.
+These functions are passed into `SignInBlockstackLiteButton` as props. `SignInBlockstackButton` uses `SignInBlockstackLiteButton`.
 Reference the code for more.

 ### Importing